 GERS is a separate and independent agency that is included for financial reporting purposes as a blended pension trust fund of the Government.
 GERS issues a publicly available financial report that includes financial statements and required supplementary information.
-That report may be obtained by writing to the Government Employees' Retirement System of the U.S. Virgin Islands, 3438 Kronprindsens Gade, St. Thomas, U.S. Virgin Islands 00802.
+That report may be obtained by writing to the Employees' Retirement System of the Government of the Virgin Islands, 3438 Kronprindsens Gade, St. Thomas, VI 00802.